wtrocki/Facebook_Blackberry/README.md

 ===================

 Simple, lightweight facebook client for blackberry.
-Use this api for small clients, that use facebook only for retrieving access token and user data and .
+Use this api for clients, that use facebook only for retrieving access token and user data.

 Design goals: